 Text by Jonny Tiernan.

-6 frames and 4 Touchscreen monitors are installed in an exhibit space.
-The interactive pieces can also be available in video format if needed.
+6 frames and/or 4 Touchscreen monitors or tablets are installed in an exhibit space.
+The interactive pieces can also be available in pre-rendered video format if needed.
 Other displays such as LED walls can be discussed with the artist.

 “I’m not a robot” does not copy.
 The commercial use of reCAPTCHA is a functional piece of software; these applications are not functional so therefore are not competing.
 “I’m not a robot” does not track its users nor extract any data.

 © 2021 I’m not a Robot.
 Cadie Desbiens-Desmeules.
 All rights reserved.